 Warehouse automation is a powerful tool and can help improve accuracy, efficiency, and reliability while saving on labor costs.
 According to Inbound Logistics, 65% of the operating budgets in most warehouses are made up of labor costs.
-As of March 2018, the annual labor expenses for a warehouse with 100 employees were at least $3.7 million.
-With this in mind, it makes sense that automated warehouses processes can be a game-changer in helping to reduce labor costs.
-According to Supply Chain Management Review, long-term costs can be significantly reduced through automation.
+Automated warehouses processes. then, can be a game-changer in helping to reduce labor costs.

 Some still see the use of machines in warehouses as a threat to their jobs, while others appreciate the possibilities that are inherent in automated systems.
 Whichever school of thought you subscribe to, the systems are already here and will continue to become more sophisticated and prevalent.
 With these automated technologies estimated to hit a market value of $22.4 billion by the end of 2021, you need to seriously think about implementing automation in your warehouses.